cypress-io/cypress-documentation/content/guides/references/experiments.md

 fail to communicate.
 To work around this, the `experimentalSkipDomainInjection` flag was introduced.

-This flag disables injecting `document.domain` inside Cypress, allowing Cypress to test these exception cases.
+This flag disables injecting `document.domain` inside Cypress, allowing users to test sites which don't work when `document.domain` is set.
 Only enable this flag if you are testing against Salesforce or suspect you may have `document.domain` issues.
-When enabled, this option will require the use of `cy.origin()` for all cross-origin navigations, including subdomains.
+When enabled, this option will require the use of [`cy.origin()`](/api/commands/origin) for all sub-domain and cross origin navigations.
 Please see our
 [Cross Origin Testing](/guides/guides/cross-origin-testing) guide for more details.